454de6e/gatsby-themes/packages/gatsby-theme-base/README.md

 # @maiertech/gatsby-theme-base

-## Components
+## Site metadata

-This theme provides an `SEO` component.
-For this component to work, you need to define
+This theme exports an `SEO` component.
+For this component to work, you need to define the following
 [site metadata](https://www.gatsbyjs.com/docs/gatsby-config/#sitemetadata) in
 your site's `gatsby-config.js`: